Maryalyce Jeremiah

-Maryalyce Jeremiah (born March 4, 1943) is a retired basketball coach and executive.
+Maryalyce Jeremiah (born March 4, 1943) is an American former basketball coach and executive.
 From the late 1960s to early 1980s, Jeremiah was a high school coach before she continued her experience at Cedarville College and the University of Dayton.
 With Dayton, her team were the runner-ups at the 1979 AIAW National Small College Basketball Championship and won the 1980 AIAW National Division II Basketball Championship.
 While at Indiana University between 1980 and 1986, her team reached the regional semifinals at the 1983 NCAA Division I women's basketball tournament.
 That year, Jeremiah was a coach at the National Sports Festival.
 After joining Cal State Fullerton in 1985, her team was in the second round of the 1991 NCAA Division I women's basketball tournament.

 During this time period with Fullerton, she received two Big West Conference Women's Basketball Coach of the Year awards and the Carol Eckman Award.
 Between 1991 and 2003, Jeremiah stopped coaching to work as a women's administrator and associate athletic director with Fullerton.
 With the NCAA Division I Women's Basketball Committee, she started a four-year tenure in 1998 and became their chairperson in 2000.
 After resuming coaching in 2003, Jeremiah had a combined total of 440 wins and 348 losses in women's basketball upon ending her career in 2009.
 In the mid-2010s, she was the Interim Director of Athletics for California State University, Dominguez Hills.
 Jeremiah became part of the Cedarville University Athletic Hall of Fame in 1984 and the Ohio Basketball Hall of Fame in 2008.